 Which option you choose when claiming will depend upon your entire tax situation as a whole.
+You want to find ways to get business tax deductions anywhere you can.
 Spend some time going over your tax situation in its entirety to figure out what exactly will work better for you.

 2. Car Business Use

 Just like your home office, using your car for business purposes may allow for you to get a nice deduction on your taxes.
 This deduction is a bit harder to keep track of if you use your vehicle for both personal and business use.

 If you are purchasing a vehicle that will be used at least 50% of the time for business during the year, you are able to deduct this from your taxes.
 SUVs can yield a deduction of up to $25,000.
 Smaller passenger vehicles can get you a deduction of up to $11,060.

 If you plan on deducting your business mileage, keep in mind that you need to have proper and thorough documentation of exactly how your mileage relates to your business.
 You also need to keep this documentation on hand for up to seven years after you take the deduction.
 You are able to deduct either the actual cost of the mileage or take the standard deduction.

 Legally, you are able to take the standard deduction even if the actual cost of your mileage is less.
 However, if you do take the standard deduction, you will not be able to deduct the operating costs of the vehicle.
 These costs include gasoline, maintenance, or insurance.